NeuralDarsh/AI-Learning-Journey/README.md

 * **Network Growth Projector:** A Python tool that uses current growth rates to forecast when professional networking milestones will be reached.
 * **Business Card Formatter:** A Python tool that formats professional contact information into a traditional Japanese Meishi layout using string alignment.
 * **Japanese SRS Logic:** A Python tool that uses feedback loops to manage Japanese vocabulary learning and review sessions.
+* **Sensor Calibration Tool:** A Python script that applies error offsets to raw IoT sensor data to ensure accuracy before processing.

 ## 🛠️ Technical Skills Practiced
 * **Languages:** Python 3.x